-INSTRUMENTS IN THE WORSHIP SERVICE
+MUSICAL INSTRUMENTS IN THE CHURCH SERVICE

 The following scriptures should help you decide for yourself if God approves of instruments being used to worship Him.